THUDM/CogVLM/README.md

 # CogVLM
 🔥 **News**: ```2023/12/15``` Our new model, **CogAgent**, is about to launch.
 Developed based on CogVLM, CogAgent possesses visual GUI agent capabilities and has further improvements in image understanding.
 - 📖 Check the CogAgent paper at [this link](https://arxiv.org/abs/2312.08914).
-- 🌐 The code, model, and web-based demo will come out in one day.
+- 🌐 The code, model will come out in one day.

 📖 [CogVLM Paper（论文）](https://arxiv.org/abs/2311.03079)